 Experience:

-Five (5) years of increasingly responsible fire suppression, prevention and EMS experience including two (2) years of supervisory experience at the rank of Battalion Chief.
+Five (5) years of increasingly responsible fire suppression, prevention and EMS experience including two (2) years of supervisory experience at the rank of Battalion Chief within the Operations Division.

 Education: